Crystal Pepsi: Reception

 Shortly after Crystal Pepsi's nationwide release, The Coca-Cola Company followed by launching Tab Clear on December 14, 1992.
 During 1993, several other manufacturers also released colorless versions of their existing products, such as colorless Palmolive dish soap, colorless Softsoap liquid soap, and colorless Rembrandt mouthwash.
 Even the Miller Brewing Company released a colorless beer, called Miller Clear, in Richmond, Minneapolis, and Austin the following year.

 However, after its initial success, Crystal Pepsi quickly became more of a fad as the trend of clear sodas wore off.
 According to PepsiCo, Crystal Pepsi sales played a large part in the company's profits for the first quarter of 1993 (when it launched nationally), but otherwise did not have much impact for the full year profits of 1993.
 Subsequently and presently, Crystal Pepsi has been viewed as a failure.
-Its failure has also been attributed to the apparent detoriation of its taste when the bottle was exposed in the sun.
+Its failure has also been attributed to the apparent deterioration of its taste when the bottle was exposed in the sun.